Privacy-Preserving Constrained Domain Generalization via Gradient Alignment: Proposed Method

 Before introducing our proposed method, we first revisit the problem of improving the generalization capability of machine learning model to the out-of-distribution samples, which has received more and more attention recently \cite{muandet2013domain,li2018domain}.
 In \cite{li2018domain}, the authors theoretically proved that the generalization capability can be improved by domain alignment through domain variance reducing, where the domain variance can be defined by summing the MMD distance between domain pairs, which can be given as

 where $\mu_{P_i}$ and $\mu_{P_j}$ denote the kernel embedding of distribution of domain $i$ and $j$, respectively.
-One can minimize the domain variance by representing the kernel mean with empirical averaging as $\mu_{P} = \frac{1}{n} \sum_{i=1}^{n} \phi(x_i)$, where $\phi$ denotes a feature mapping function, such that domain variance can be computed through kernel trick \cite{gretton2012kernel}.
+One can minimize the domain variance by representing the kernel mean with empirical averaging as $\mu_{P} = \frac{1}{n} \sum_{i=1}^{n} \phi(x_i)$, where $\phi$ denotes a feature mapping function \cite{gretton2012kernel}.

 Our motivation originates from the recent advance of DNN analysis based on neural tangent kernel \cite{jacot2018neural}.
 By conducting first-order Taylor expansion of network objective $f(w)$, we can reformulate the objective as